-Clinical training occurs during the three fellowship years.
+Clinical training occurs during the duration of fellowship.
 Assignments in the PED during the first 3-6 months of fellowship focus on developing the knowledge and skills necessary to practice independently and to supervise.
 These fellow shifts are supervised by the attending PED physician.
-Beginning in the second half of the first year, fellows begin practice as senior physician for overnight shifts, approximately two per month.
-During the second and third years, the fellow refines the skills of running the emergency department and promoting flow, with further autonomy.
+Fellows then are given progressive autonomy on their clinical shifts, allowing for independent decision-making in a safe environment.
+During the second and third years, the fellow refines the skills of running the emergency department and promoting flow with further autonomy.

 Fellows take the annual specialty in-training exam (SITE), and are reimbursed for the exam after its completion.